charlesreid1/github-heroku-attack-rabbits/docs/index.md

 This repository helps you protect your secret pages by (deep breath):

-hosting your secret page of static and/or dynamic content using a free Heroku app running a Python Flask server that uses Flask-Dance to authenticate visitors with Github which allows you fine-grained access control over your pages based on user attributes like organization or team membership or even things like how many repositories a user has or how many vowels are in their username.
+hosting your secret page of static and/or dynamic content by using a free Heroku app running a Python Flask server that uses Flask-Dance to authenticate visitors with Github using OAuth which allows you fine-grained access control for your pages using user attributes like organization or team membership or even things like how many vowels a user has in their username.

 Also, did I mention the attack rabbits?